Steven Nielson: Political history

 Nielson is a noted community leader as early as his high school days, where he used his position as class president to advocate for educational outreach and cross-functional/interdisciplinary education, volunteering throughout his high-school tenure for elementary advisor programs (educational camp), and drug abuse education.
 Through college, Nielson used his leadership positions to continue educational outreach where he volunteered in elementary settings, teaching science and math to elementary students.
 Throughout his career Nielson has volunteered for educational outreach programs, such as Advancement Via Individual Determination, and has been a champion for community involvement in the education system.
 On campus, Nielson was a leader for student's rights, challenging the then University Smoking Ban at the University of Washington.

 Nielson began volunteering for the Republican Party in 2004, in Santa Clara county.
 In 2006, he was appointed and re-elected as the Secretary of the Republican Party in Douglas County, Colorado.
 During this time Nielson was heavily involved in the presidential campaigns of Tom Tancredo and Mike Huckabee.
 Nielson graduated from the Leadership Program of the Rockies in 2008 where he was first introduced in-depth to Libertarian philosophies.
 Nielson's political involvement earned him a coveted question to the presidential candidates in the first YouTube/CNN Republican debates, in Florida.

-Upon relocating to Washington State in 2008, Nielson was sought for chairman of the Kitsap County Republicans, but refused in order to focus on other political activism.
+Upon returning to Washington State, Nielson was sought for chairman of the Kitsap County Republicans, but refused in order to focus on other political activism.
 In 2010, Nielson was elected as Precinct Committee Officer for the Republican Party in Ridgetop 149 precinct but left the Republican Party shortly after to officially join ranks with the Libertarian Party in early 2011.